-Sometimes people will come to another country because they feel that it is not safe or possible for them to stay in their own country, perhaps because of war or poverty.
+An asylum seeker is someone who asks to stay in a country because it is not safe or possible for them to stay in their own country.
+Often this is because of war or poverty.
 If you're an asylum seeker, you can

 Asylum seekers’ eligibility for homelessness help and welfare benefits

 Asylum seekers are not eligible for help with homelessness and cannot apply for benefits.
 The Home Office is responsible for providing accommodation for asylum seekers.

 If you are an asylum seeker, you should be provided with accommodation until your asylum claim has been refused or until you have been given refugee status.

 Refugees’ eligibility for homelessness help and welfare benefits

 Refugees can apply for social housing and for benefits, like Universal Credit.

 Refugees have to go through the exact same process as British and Irish citizens when they apply for housing.